-WHEN IS FORMAT USED?
+FORMAT is used in several instances:

-To change line length to a value required by a compiler

-To change line length to a value required by an FD paragraph in a program

-To make entering text easier by defining tab stops

-To determine existing line length and tabs
+- To change line length to a value required by a compiler. - To change line length to a value required by an FD paragraph in a program. - To make entering text easier by defining tab stops. - To determine existing line length and tabs.

-When you become more experienced with program and line manipulation, you may want to use FORMAT to establish variable line lengths.
+The user who has experience with program and line manipulation may want to use FORMAT to establish variable line lengths.